Georgia to cut off federal COVID-19 unemployment benefits

 “When you pull that floor from people who need time to be able to get back to the workforce, that’s something that’s going to hurt a lot of Georgians, hundreds of thousands,” Khalfani said.

-The $1.9 trillion coronavirus relief package Biden signed into law last month extends the $300 weekly unemployment checks into September.
+The $1.9 trillion coronavirus relief package the president signed into law last month extends the $300 weekly unemployment checks into September.

 Responding to complaints that the checks are encouraging virus-wary Americans not to return to work, Biden said this week that anyone who refuses to take a suitable job will lose their unemployment benefits.